gdsge/gdsge.github.io/source/example/Guvenen2009/Guvenen2009.rst

 We first solve a simple version of the problem as a warm-up.
 This simple problem has a lower aggregate net supply of bond (:math:`\chi=0.005`) and a tighter borrowing constraint (:math:`\bar{B}`).
-This ensures that starting from a last period solution the equilibrium exists, which is also noted in Guvenen (2009).
+This ensures that starting from a last period solution the equilibrium exists, which is also noted in `Guvenen (2009) <https://onlinelibrary.wiley.com/doi/abs/10.3982/ECTA6658>`_.

-Starting with the warm-up solution, we now change the parameters, increase :math:`\chi` to the parameter in the paper :math:`0.15` and specify a much more relaxed borrowing constraint (:math:`\bar{B}`).
+Starting with the warm-up solution, we now change the parameters, increase :math:`\chi` to :math:`0.15`, its value in the paper, and specify a much more relaxed borrowing constraint (:math:`\bar{B}`).
 This can be done very conveniently with the toolbox by specifying the new parameters into a structure, and the warm-up solution as a field named *WarmUp* into the structure.

 .. code-block:: MATLAB